mortzel/scripts/README.md

 ## screenshot
 The bash script _screenshot_ creates a screenshot from your actual window.

+## Speedflux
+_speedflux_ is a python script which uses _speedtest-cli_ to test the internet connection und puts the result to a influxdb to view it in grafana.

 ## uptor
 _uptor_ is a Python script to create torrent files for all files and folders in a folder, or for all folder in a folder in a folder ;)